qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - Hello, What is the "Subscriptions" folder?
 - how can i ubsubscribe from easilydp

+## intent:update_app_password
+- I've changed my email account password, how can I update this information in the app?
+- Hello, I've changed my email account password, how can I update this information in the app?
+- how to update my email password in edison mail app?
+- after changing my email passwords, the mail apps are not updated
+- passwords in mail app is not updated
+- my gmail password is not updated in edison mail
+- my yahoo password is not updated in edison mail
+- how do i update my account information?

 ## intent:versions_ews_support
 - which versions of ms exchange are supported?
 - which version of microsoft exchange can the email use?